arlofonseca/fivem-parking/README.md

 #### `/v buy` _(alias: `/vb`)_

-- Use this command to acquire a parking spot location.
-You can use this command from any location, and each time it is executed, you will secure ownership of a parking spot at that specific location.
+- Purchases a parking spot location at the specific location the command is executed.

 #### `/v park` _(alias: `/vp`)_

-- Executing this command will safely park your vehicle, placing it in your vehicle garage and designating its status as 'parked'.
+- Stores your vehicle into your vehicle garage.

 #### `/v list` _(alias: `/vl`, `/vg`)_

-- This interface provides an in-depth overview, displaying a list of your owned vehicles along with their status, and offers an option to track them.
-Choosing a vehicle from this list will cause it to reappear at the location where you initiated the `/v buy` command.
-It's crucial to note that this feature does not permit the removal of vehicles in the 'impound' state by default; instead, it prompts you to retrieve such vehicles from the designated static impound location unless configured differently.
+- Displays a list of your owned vehicles along with their status, and offers an option to track them.

+*Choosing a vehicle from this list will cause it to reappear at the location where you initiated the `/v buy` command.*

 #### `/v stats` _(alias: `/vs`)_

-- This feature provides an extensive overview of the current vehicle specifications, encompassing its class, transmission level, braking system, suspension setup, turbo configuration, and other relevant details, allowing for a comprehensive understanding of the vehicle capabilities and components.
+- Provides a small overview of the current vehicle details, (e.g. its class, transmission level, brake level, suspension, turbo, etc.).

 #### `/impound`

-- This command is restricted to certain job roles and is used for moving vehicles to the impound lot, where they are placed in the 'impound' state.
-You can modify `shared.impound.command` to adjust this command according to your requirements.
+- This command is restricted to certain job roles and is used for sending vehicles to the impound lot.

 *By default, this command serves as the standard method for impounding vehicles.
 If you happen to be utilizing [ox_target](https://github.com/overextended/ox_target), an additional option is available, allowing you to impound vehicles using the target eye.*

 #### [ADMIN] `/admincar`

-- Intended to save the current vehicle you are seated in to both the database and your personal vehicle garage.
+- Saves the current vehicle you are seated in to both the database and your vehicle garage.

 #### [ADMIN] `/givevehicle [playerId] [model]`

-- Simplify the process of adding vehicles to both the database and the vehicle garages of other players.
+- Adds vehicles to both the database and the vehicle garage of the `playerId`.

-#### [ADMIN] `/deletevehicle [playerId] [plate]`
+#### [ADMIN] `/deletevehicle [plate]`

-- Similar to the command above, this one aims to streamline the procedure of removing vehicles from both the database and the vehicle garages of other players.
+- Removes a vehicle from the database.

+*This action cannot be reversed.*

 ### Exported Functions (server)